-- Every 90 days reviews and specials are archived in the OpenTable platform, therefore, it is of the utmost importance that you diligently manage this platform so you ensure your content is accurate, relevant, and available to your OpenTable community.
+- Every 90 days reviews and specials are archived in the OpenTable platform; therefore, it is of the utmost importance that you diligently manage this platform to ensure your content is accurate, relevant, and available to your OpenTable community.

 For additional insight into OpenTable’s Front of House, solutions click here